stitchfix/stitches/README.md

 an error message. `disabled_key_leniency_error_log_threshold_in_seconds` should never be a greater number than `disabled_key_leniency_in_seconds`, as this provides an escallating series of warnings before finally disabling access.

-- If you have a version lower than 3.3.0, you need to run three generators, two of which create database migrations on your `api_clients` table:
+- If you are upgrading from a version older than 3.3.0 you need to run three generators, two of which create database migrations on your `api_clients` table:

   ```
   > bin/rails generate stitches:add_enabled_to_api_clients